 We are involved in ongoing disputes with our prior owner, AECOM, which could adversely impact our business.
 The Purchase Agreement entered into in connection with the AECOM Sale Transactions provided for, among other things, the sharing with AECOM of a portion of our ultimate recoveries in respect of claims related to our work on certain legacy projects.
 With respect to one of these legacy project claims, we have obtained recovery, and AECOM has asserted that it is entitled to 80% of such amounts.
 The total amount AECOM is seeking to recover (and therefore the maximum amount we believe we could be liable for) is \$40 million.
 We are disputing AECOM's claim to such proceeds on the grounds that it fails to take into account the millions of dollars in losses that we had to fund following the closing of the AECOM Sale Transactions in respect of this project, the absence of which would have impaired our ability to obtain any recovery on such claim.
 We have also asserted counterclaims on behalf of SCC Group, LLC ("SCC Group") alleging fraud by AECOM due to, among other things, material misrepresentations and omissions to SCC Group regarding the total value of the claim, the status of the project, and the amount of losses that would need to be funded in order to recover on account of such claim.
 These disputes remain ongoing and, if the parties cannot reach a resolution, it may result in a trial to determine whether and to what extent any portion of our recovery on the subject claim must be remitted to AECOM.
 Currently, the case is not expected to be adjudicated until 2025.
-While the ultimate outcomes of these disputes are uncertain, we do not believe that it will result in a material liability owed to AECOM.
-However, the outcomes of these disputes remain highly uncertain, and there can be no assurance that the court will agree with our position, or that we will not be liable for payment to Seller of the full amount asserted.
-For additional information regarding the AECOM Sale Transactions, see "Management's Discussion
+While the ultimate outcomes of these disputes remain highly uncertain, and there can be no assurance that the court will agree with our position, or that we will not be liable for payment to Seller of the full amount asserted.
+For additional information regarding the AECOM Sale Transactions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - AECOM Sale Transactions."